Pickleball: Nothing to do with pickles, but everything to do with fun

-EL PASO, Texas (KTSM) – Pickleball is currently the fastest growing sport in the world and El Paso is right on the pickleball’s edge.
+EL PASO, Texas (KTSM) – Pickleball is currently the fastest growing sport in the world and El Paso is not falling behind the trend either.

-While the sport has nothing to do with pickles, the origin story is sweet, not sour.
+This sport has nothing to do wit pickles even though the story is very sweet.

-“In 1965 in a backyard, using ping pong paddles and a badminton net some kids just started hitting a Wiffle ball over the net,” said Ben Avalos, who has been playing pickleball for 41 years.
+“In 1965 in a backyard, using ping pond paddles and a badminton net some kids just started hitting a wiffle ball over the net,” said Ben Avalos, who has been playing pickleball for 41 years.

 “The dog named Pickles would go and chase the ball,” he said, “and since he was always stealing the ball, it’s called – pickleball.”